 Everyone has a story to tell, and the good news is, there are lots of possibilities for how you can tell your story through a personal essay.
 In this workshop we’ll talk about creative ways to structure an essay, the pros and cons of linear and fragmented styles, and useful habits for writing beyond the workshop.

 SLANT workshops are intended for high school students.
 We meet in StudioNPL on the third floor of the Nashville Public Library.
 This is a free event open to students from any area, but workshop seating is limited, so please click to RSVP.
 If you sign up for an event and find that you are unable to attend, please let us know as soon as possible so that someone else has the opportunity to participate.
-Contact firstname.lastname@example.org with questions.
-Click here to sign up!
+Contact email@example.com with questions.

 Fall 2018: Foundations of Creative Nonfiction